vat0599/Drive-In-Peace/README.md

 - Now that your setup is ready, you can finally run the drowsiness_detection.py code and switch to the simulation window.
 A web cam feed along with the car movement can be seen and when you sleep or bring in flashlights nearby, you can see the effect of it in the car's speed along with the alert window.

 ## How this works?
-The code works on two parts:

-First being the ability for the system to figure out whether a person is sleeping or not.
+The code works on two parts:- First being the ability for the system to figure out whether a person is sleeping or not.
 Second being able to detect glare from the outside environment.

 In the first case, we use the concept of EAR (Eye Aspect Ratio) in determining whether a person's eye is closed or not.